swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/BridgeJS/Exporting-Swift/Exporting-Swift-Default-Parameters.md

 # Default Parameters in Exported Swift Functions

-Learn how to use default parameter values in Swift functions exported to JavaScript.
+Learn how to use default parameter values in Swift functions and constructors exported to JavaScript.

 ## Overview

 > Tip: You can quickly preview what interfaces will be exposed on the Swift/TypeScript sides using the [BridgeJS Playground](https://swiftwasm.org/JavaScriptKit/PlayBridgeJS/).

-BridgeJS supports default parameter values for Swift functions exported to JavaScript.
+BridgeJS supports default parameter values for Swift functions and class constructors exported to JavaScript.
 When you specify default values in your Swift code, they are automatically applied in the generated JavaScript bindings.

 ```swift
 import JavaScriptKit